 Winter brings special challenges for people on—or travelling to and from—the Burnaby campus on Burnaby Mountain.

-Be alert for announcements of campus closures (these are communicated in a number of ways, including via SFU Alerts.
+Be alert for announcements of campus closures (these are communicated in a number of ways, including via Twitter and SFU Alerts.
 Please visit that webpage to find out how to update your contact information so the university can contact you in an emergency and advise you of any snow closures).
-Closures are also announced on the SFU.ca website and on local radio and TV stations.
+Closures are also announced on SFU.ca.
 Snow-closures could affect any of the campuses.

 SFU's Severe Weather Plan provides information on the University's procedures for handling winter conditions on Burnaby Mountain.